puckowski/concert/keywords/keyword_sizeof.md

 int numArray 100 = 0;
 int sizeOfNumArray = 0;

-# sizeOfNumArray is set to 100.
+# sizeOfNumArray is set to 400.
-# Note that numArray's size is 100 while it uses 400 bytes (of memory).
+# sizeOfNumArray is of type int (4 bytes) and is an array of size of 100, so 400 bytes are used in all.
 sizeof numArray sizeOfNumArray;
 ```